mjfrigaard/sharing-your-work/manuscript/03chapter.md

 ## Command line recap

-We've covered eight command-line tools, and we hope you can see how these can be combined to create very efficient workflows and procedures.
+We've covered eight command-line tools, and we hope you can see how these can be combined to create very efficient toolchainss and procedures.
 By tethering commands together, we can move inputs and outputs around with a lot of flexibility.

 ***